escapegameibk/host/README.md

 - gcc >= 5.0
 - make

+#### LIBVLC

 The vlc includes are required to be in <vlc/> and the json-c includes are required to be in <json-c/> of the global include path, as these are hard-coded into the program.
-This is meant ot change in the near future, or as soon as i find time to correctly configure the autotools.
+This is meant ot change in the future, or as soon as i find time to correctly configure the autotools.

+The simplest way is to install the 'vlc', 'libvlc-core' and 'libvlc-dev' packages on a debian based system, or if you are running an ArchLinux based system, the package vlc does the same thing.
+The dependencies should allow the rest to work fine.
+Instalation of the ogg packages is also recommended as is usage of the ogg file format for audio playback.

+#### JSON-C

-The json-c version of the \*bian operating system is heavily outdated, as it is version 0.12.
+The json-c version of the \*bian operating system is *heavily* outdated, as it is version 0.12.
 Therefore the regular package doesn't work.
 You have to build it from scratch.
 The latest version can be downloaded at: